sypets/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/NextSteps/Index.rst

 using TypoScript.

-To learn more about the structure and syntax of TypoScript, you can refer to the :ref:`TypoScript Syntax and In-depth Study<t3coreapi:typoscript-syntax-start>` reference.
+To learn more about the structure and syntax of TypoScript, you can refer to :ref:`t3tssyntax:start`.

 Finally - as was mentioned again and again throughout this tutorial - the ultimate resource about TypoScript objects, functions and